openssl/openssl/doc/designs/slh-dsa.md

 the public and private key elements.
 The 'params' field is the parameter set which is resolved via the algorithm name.

-The FIPS 205 the SLH_DSA private key contains the public key.
+In FIPS 205 the SLH_DSA private key contains the public key.
 In OpenSSL these components are stored separately, so there must always be a public key in order for the key to be valid.